 Every time I saw an opportunity, there was something holding me back.

 I also saw many opportunities to do Ayahuasca in Tulum and Playa del Carmen.
-But living here I became a lot more suspicious of ‘shamans’ especially those living here in the Riviera Maya.
-It’s hard not too when you hear from female friends about getting a massage by one who was trying to touch her inappropriately because she needed ‘healing’ and others who were coerced into having sex with shamans to heal their sexual issues and open their kundalini.
+But living here I became a lot more suspicious of ‘shamans’, especially those living here in the Riviera Maya.
+It’s hard not to when you hear from female friends about getting a massage by one who was trying to touch her inappropriately because she needed ‘healing’ and others who were coerced into having sex with shamans to heal their sexual issues and open their kundalini.
 Seriously, it’s a BIG issue here so go carefully, girls.
 Plus a lot of stuff here tends to be put on for tourists.
 It’s over prices and led by what I like to call charlatan shamans.

-Anyway, I saw that a friend was going Ayahuasca in the jungle just outside Playa del Carmen and that she has been a few times.
+Anyway, I saw that a friend was going to do Ayahuasca in the jungle just outside Playa del Carmen and that she has been a few times.
 I also know this friend and she has high standards, she is not easy to please.
 Because of this, I trust her judgment implicitly.
 So when another friend contacted me about visiting Playa and wanting to do Ayahuasca in Mexico I asked her if she recommended this place and shaman and she did.
 So we decided now was the right time.